Osisioma Ngwa: Geography/Climate

 Osisioma Ngwa is a flat land without hills or mountains and has a headwater located at Okpu Umuobo that runs through the thick forest cutting across into the city of Aba River waterside in Ogbor Hill.
 The river is a tributary of the Imo River located in the Southern part of Nigeria.
 Osisioma Ngwa shares boundaries with Ukwa West and Ugwunagbo in the South, Aba South Local Government Area and Aba North Local Government Area in the East, Isiala Ngwa South Local Government Area in the North and Omuma Local Government Area, Rivers State in the West.

 Aba-Port Harcourt Expressway cuts through Osisioma Ngwa with the Aba-Owerri Road running through it from Aba Town Hall down to Olaz Oil filling station.

 It has other major routes such as the NNPC depot road which leads to Osisioma Ngwa local government headquarters as well as Osisioma Police Divisional Headquarters, High and Magistrates Court and Ekeakpara market down to Owerrinta the boundary between Abia State and Imo State.

+Cloud cover

 Over the course of the year, Osisioma's average percentage of cloud-covered sky varies significantly by season.

 In Osisioma, the clearer portion of the year lasts for 2.6 months, starting around November 24 and ending around February 12.

 December is the clearest month of the year in Osisioma, with 39% of the sky being clear, mostly clear, or partly overcast on average.

 Beginning about February 12 and lasting 9.4 months, the cloudier portion of the year ends around November 24.

 In Osisioma, April is the cloudiest month of the year, with 88% of the sky being cloudy or partly cloudy on average.